schipeltaper/veganexplainer/index.md

 ![VeganPizza](Poster-Vegan-Schijf-.png)
 [Translated and taken from https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/]

-**Let me introduce to you the vegan plate.
+**Let me introduce you to the vegan plate.
 It has 5 slices and a crust.
 Each of these 6 sections represents one category of foods, like fruits and vegetables.
 The consensus is that if you eat a certain amount of each of these categories every single day and vary within those categories in general you should get all the nutrients you need.**
 >   - [Dutch source explaining how to eat vegan](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/hoe-kan-ik-gezond-veganistisch-eten-.aspx)
 >   - [*"Remember to vary your sources of protein and vegetables throughout the day, as each provides different vitamins and minerals that are important for your health."*](https://www.healthline.com/nutrition/vegan-diet-guide#at-restaurants)
 >   - [An independant analysis of this vegan pizza](https://www.consumentenbond.nl/duurzamer-eten/is-eten-volgens-de-vegan-schijf-gezond)

 ****

 **This vegan plate might remind you of the commonly known food pyramid or food plate.
-Well, as you'll see this vegan plate has many similarities with that framework except that it's completely vegan!
-It has been created by a team of dietitians working together with the Dutch Society for Veganism.
+And as you'll see this vegan plate has many similarities with those framworks except that it's completely vegan!
+The vegan plate was created by a team of dietitians working together with the Dutch Society for Veganism.
 They have ensured that people following the vegan plate will get you all the nutrients that their body needs.**
 > [Source: NieuwsVoorDietisten](https://www.nieuwsvoordietisten.nl/nieuw-de-vegan-schijf/)

 **When explaining the sections filled with a lot of carbohydrates, fats or protein, we won't go much into the details of HOW MUCH you need of those categories.
 As this depends on multiple factors which can differ a lot per person.**